Riviera Maya Villas: Akumal, Jade Beach, Puerto Aventuras, Soliman Bay, Tankah, Tulum

 Grocery Stores:

 You can buy just about anything you need at the local markets and supermarkets.
 One of the great benefits of staying in a private villa or condo is that you have more space, including a full kitchen or kitchenette.
 You can stock up on your favorite foods and beverages for snacks, lunches or complete dinners.
 If your property has a barbecue, you can throw some burgers, chicken or shrimp on the grill.
 You'll save a few bucks by having some meals in your rental property, as well as enjoy the convenience of grabbing a quick snack or beverage out of your own frig.
 We can also make arrangements in most properties for cook service.
-Grocery stores most convenient to the properties include:
+Here are some notes on grocery stores:

-• Playa del Carmen: Chedraui has an in-store bakery and deli, large selection of fruits and vegetables, fresh meat and seafood, dairy case, beer and liquor.
+Playa del Carmen: Chedraui has an in-store bakery and deli, large selection of fruits and vegetables, fresh meat and seafood, dairy case, beer and liquor.
 Located along Highway 307 (if traveling south on 307, go east on Juarez, take the first right and Chedraui will be on your right).
-You'll also find a good selection at Sam's Club (south of Chedraui on the main highway); and Walmart (30th Ave. and Calle 8).
+You'll also find a good selection at Sam's Club (south of Chedraui on the main highway).
+The newest and largest supermarkets are Walmart and Mega (30th Ave. and Calle 8).
+I like Soriana's because it's convenient as your drive south from the airport to Akumal.

-• Akumal: Super Chomak and Las Palmas Minisuper are located at the entry to Akumal.
+Akumal: Super Chomak, El Pueblito Minisuper and now OXXO (a Mexican convenience store chain), are located at the entry to Akumal.
 Super Chomak has an amazing selection for it's size, with many imported Americans items as well as fruits, cheese, some meats, veggies, soft drinks, beer and liquor.
-Las Palmas is across the street and offers as sells mostly Mexican groceries (thus, prices are a bit lower).
+El Pueblito is across the street and sells grocery items as well as gifts.
 It's very convenient to have these two grocery stores in Akumal, but remember that you are paying for the convenience.
 If you are buying a bunch, you're better off shopping at the large grocery store in Playa del Carmen or Tulum and use these small stores to fill in as needed.
 Also in Akumal (on Half Moon Bay), are two tiny "tiendas" that offer some basic snack foods, sodas, and small selection of alcohol.
-You'll find several small stores with reasonable prices in the nearby villages of Puebla Akumal and Chemuyil.
+You'll find several small stores with reasonable prices in the nearby villages of Pueblo Akumal and Chemuyil.
 Selection is limited but you'll find the basics plus beer and liquor.

-• Another alternative to restaurants and cooking yourself is to have a cook come in and prepare a few meals during the week in your villa or condo.
+Another alternative to restaurants and cooking your own meals is to have a cook come in and prepare a few meals during the week in your villa or condo.
 We can make arrangements for you at most properties.

 Liquor:

-Best selection of liquor (beer, wine, liquors) can be found in the larger supermarkets (Chedraui, San Francisco, Sam's Club, Walmart).
+Best selection of liquor (beer, wine, liquors) can be found in the larger supermarkets (Chedraui, Mega, San Francisco, Sam's Club, Walmart).
 You will also find a limited selection at the smaller grocery stores listed above.
+You'll also find an assortment at the smaller shops in Akumal or the grocery story in Tulum.

 Misc.
 Shopping

-Shopping opportunities are endless!
-Browse the small boutique shops for beach ware, swim suits, jewelry, artwork and souvenirs.
+Up and down the coast, shopping opportunities are endless.
+Browse the small boutique shops for beachwear, swim suits, jewelry, artwork and souvenirs.
 There are also shops selling everything you can imagine; imported rugs, hand-tied hammocks, Mexican rugs, cigars, black coral, furniture and more.
 You can't possibly visit all of the shops along the Maya Riviera . . . but you can have fun trying!
+Here are a few shops right in Akumal:

 Laundry: